developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/guide/about/index.md

 ### Features Introduced in EMDK-A 8.0

-> **`IMPORTANT:`** Support for Unique Device Identifier (UDI) barcodes has been temporarily suspended in EMDK for Android 8.0 and EMDK for Xamarin 7.0 for devices running Android 10 and later. **UDI support will be restored in these products via LifeGuard patch for Android 10 to be released in Q3 2020**.

-* **A Mobility DNA Enterprise license is now required** for use of multi-barcode scanning and image/document capture features on Zebra Professional-series devices.
+* **A Mobility DNA Enterprise license is now required** for use of multi-barcode scanning and image/document capture features on [Zebra Professional-series devices](/licensing/about/#professional).
 * **A new [MDNA Licensing Guide](../licensing)** describes the scenarios under which apps behave when attempting to access licensing features without a license and how to remedy.

 -----